ngagesdk/ngage-toolchain/README.md

 # ngage-toolchain

 A toolchain for Symbian S60v1 devices such as the Nokia N-Gage.

-This project is part of a larger project aiming to create a functional ecosystem for developing (or porting existing) games for the Nokia N-Gage using modern tools such as Visual Studio 2019/2022 and CMake.
+## About

+First of all, this is not a leak of the so far unreleased Nokia N-Gage SDK (which was ultimately just an extended Symbian SDK), but a comprehensive system that serves the development of games and applications for the Nokia N-Gage on modern systems.

 This toolchain is the core of this project and provides the basis for all projects that build on it.